Here are 10 tips to make the most of Thanksgiving photography.

 Also, don’t forget to situate yourself in a couple of photos!
 You need to be there too.
 Use the timer on your camera and get into the frame.

-If you’re shooting with available light–most likely you are–you need to think through setting your camera up to take the most ideal exposures.
+If you’re shooting with available light, you need to set your camera up to take ideal exposures.

-This means you’ll be working with the challenges of low light.
+This means you’ll be working with the challenges of low light while shooting thanksgiving photography.

-For particularly noisy images, a dedicated noise correction plugin like Dfine is great.
-It will selectively reduce the grain in your images.
-To the point you wouldn’t know that your shooting conditions weren’t optimal.
+For noisy images, a dedicated noise correction plugin like Dfine is excellent.
+It will selectively reduce the grain in your pictures.
+To the point where you wouldn’t know your shooting conditions weren’t optimal.

 Use a Speedlite to Supplement the Ambient Light

 A flash can be distracting in some scenarios.
-But it can be a good option when everyone is focused on you, such as in posed family shots.
+But it can be a good option when everyone focuses on you, such as in posed family shots.
 Or when no one is paying attention at all, like when you’re taking candid snaps.

-Choose an F-stop that will give you an adequate depth-of-field for groups and small scenes.
+Choose an F-stop that will give you the best depth-of-field for groups and small scenes.
 Remember that depth-of-field is related to the lens you use/the focal length you’re shooting at.
 50mm is a good choice.

 Whatever you do, avoid using your camera’s pop-up flash.
-It’s a hard light source that will make your images look harsh and ugly.
+It’s a small and hard light source that will make your images look harsh and ugly.

-Adjust the exposure compensation for the flash (“+/-” button).
-Set it to “-2/3” to make the flash less bright.
+You can adjust the exposure compensation for the flash (“+/-” button) to make sure that it isn’t too bright.

 Use Different Angles and Focal Lengths